Arithmetic completely regular codes: Codes in the Hamming graph

-Since $c_{1}=(r-s'{s^{*}}')/{s^{*}}'=1,$ and Hence $\Gamma/\Pi$ has the same parameters as a Hamming graph.
-But Egawa \cite{E} showed that a distance-regular graph with same parameters as a Hamming graph must be a Hamming graph or a Doob graph.
-Hence the theorem is proved. \epf \end{pf}

 \begin{remark} \begin{description} \item[A.] Theorem \ref{Tarithmeticquo} also holds when $\Gamma$ is a Doob graph.
-There are completely regular partitions of Doob graphs that are Hamming graphs with $q\neq 4.$ For example, let $s\geq 1$ be an integer.
-In any Doob graph $\Gamma$ of diameter $\frac{4^s-1}{3}$, there exist an additive completely regular code, say $C$, with covering radius $1$ {\em\cite{F}}.
+There are completely regular partitions of Doob graphs whose corresponding quotient graphs are Hamming graphs with $q\neq 4$.
+For example, let $s\geq 2$ be an integer.
+In any Doob graph $\Gamma$ of diameter at least five containing at least one four-clique, there exists an additive completely regular code, say $C$, with covering radius one and sixteen cosets \cite{F}.
 Let $n\geq 1$ be an integer.
-Then $C^n$ is an additive completely regular code with covering radius $n$ in $\Gamma^n.$ Recall $\Delta(C^n):=\{C^n+x | x \in V(\Gamma^n)\}.$ Then $\Gamma^n/\Delta(C^n)\cong H(n,4^s)$. \item[B.] There are 3 nonisomorphic graphs with the same intersection array, $\{6,5,$ $4;1,2,6\}$, as the folded 6-cube.
-They are the point-block incident graphs of the 2-(16,6,2)-designs.
-We do not know any example in which the quotient graph has intersection array $\{6,5,4;1,2,6\}$, but is not the folded 6-cube. \item[C.] If $\Gamma$ is a Hamming graph and $C$ is an additive completely regular code in $\Gamma$ satisfying the eigenvalue conditions of the above theorem, then $\Gamma/\Delta(C)$ is always a Hamming graph, a Doob graph or a folded cube.
+Then $C^n$ is an additive completely regular code with covering radius $n$ in $\Gamma^n$, and the coset graph $\Gamma^n/\Delta(C^n)$ is isomorphic to $H(n,16)$.
+Moreover, when $\Gamma$ contains a subgraph isomorphic to $H((4^s-1)/3,4)$, we may also obtain $H(n,4^s)$ as a quotient. \item[B.] There are three nonisomorphic graphs with the same intersection array, $\{6,5,4;1,2,6\}$, as the folded $6$-cube.
+They are the point-block incidence graphs of the $2$-$(16,6,2)$ designs.
+We do not know any example in which the quotient graph has intersection array $\{6,5,4;1,2,6\}$, but is not the folded $6$-cube. \item[C.] If $\Gamma$ is a Hamming graph and $C$ is an additive completely regular code in $\Gamma$ satisfying the eigenvalue conditions of Theorem \ref{Tarithmeticquo}, then $\Gamma/\Delta(C)$ is always a Hamming graph, a Doob graph or a folded cube.
 We do not know any example where $\Gamma$ is a Hamming graph and $\Pi$ is a completely regular partition such that $\Gamma/\Pi$ is a Doob graph.
-But we will prove below in Proposition \ref{PnotDoob} that this cannot occur when $\Pi=\Delta(C)$ for some linear completely regular code $C$. \item[D.] We wonder whether it is true that if the quotient graph $\Gamma/\Pi$ in the above Theorem \ref{Tarithmeticquo} is isomorphic to a Hamming graph or a Doob graph, then each part in $\Pi$ can be expressed as a cartesian product of completely regular codes with covering radius at most 2.
-We will show (Theorem \ref{Tproductrho=1}, below) that this holds when $\Pi$ is the coset partition of a linear completely regular code satisfying the eigenvalue conditions of the above theorem. \end{description} \end{remark}
+But we will prove below in Proposition \ref{PnotDoob} that this cannot occur when $\Pi=\Delta(C)$ for some linear completely regular code $C$. \item[D.] We wonder whether it is true that if the quotient graph $\Gamma/\Pi$ in Theorem \ref{Tarithmeticquo} is isomorphic to a Hamming graph or a Doob graph, then each cell in $\Pi$ can be expressed as a cartesian product of completely regular codes with covering radius at most two.
+We will show in Theorem \ref{Tproductrho=1} below that this holds when $\Pi$ is the coset partition of a linear completely regular code satisfying the eigenvalue conditions of Theorem \ref{Tarithmeticquo}. \end{description} \end{remark}